JCHappytime/JCHappytime/README.md

 - I'm also currently learning how to publish my own component by NPM, you can check this repo [JComponent-UI](https://github.com/JCHappytime/JComponents-UI).
 And if you guys have incredible thinking or some components which you think we usually use in our project, welcome to new issue in the repo.
 If you like, you could also commit your code.😄

-<font color=#008000>PS:</font><br /> Because I planed maintain my Github last year(2020), there are some problems in my projects.
+**PS:**<br /> Because I planed maintain my Github last year(2020), there are some problems in my projects.
 If you found, please let me known by leaving comments.
 Any suggestions are welcome!

 [![Anurag's github stats](https://github-readme-stats.vercel.app/api?username=JCHappytime&theme=tokyonight)](https://github.com/anuraghazra/github-readme-stats)